Best Practices for Item Management

 Best Practices

-• Keep the hierarchy simple and intuitive.
+• Keep the hierarchy simple.

 • Avoid creating too many subgroups, as this can complicate navigation.